Origins has over 35 years of experience treating people with CODEPENDENCY concerns

 Originally thought of as behavior exhibited by the spouses of individuals struggling with alcohol misuse, codependency is now understood to be highly prevalent throughout society.
-Anyone from a dysfunctional family or relationship environment, including one with no apparent issues of substance use, can experience the mental, emotional and behavioral health effects of codependency.
-The origins of issues of codependency can often be traced back to childhood.
+Anyone from a dysfunctional family or relationship environment, including one with no apparent substance use issues, can experience codependency’s mental, emotional, and behavioral health effects.
+For many people, the root of codependency can often be traced back to childhood.
 By learning coping strategies through comprehensive codependency therapy, the behaviors associated with codependency can be resolved, and you and your loved ones can find healing.

 Mental Health America (MHA) describes codependency as “a learned behavior that can be passed down from one generation to another” and goes on to say that “people with codependency often form or maintain relationships that are one-sided, emotionally destructive and/or abusive.”
-MHA says that individuals struggling with codependency “view themselves as victims and are attracted to that same weakness in love and friendship relationships.”

-- Low self-esteem – Constant comparison as a result of hiding feelings of guilt and shame
+- Low self-esteem – Constant comparison due to hiding feelings of guilt and shame

 - Accommodating others – Sacrificing your own needs too often and rarely saying “no”